SMKrizan/robot-gladiators/README.md

+# Simple Game
-# "Robot Gladiators" - course assignment
+## course assignment

-## This assignment facilitated introductions to the following topics:
+### This assignment facilitated introductions to the following topics:
 - JS
 - browser functions (confirm() alert() and prompt())
 - variables